Player Guide

 Step What happens

 1. Base value Each tile starts with its face value.
-Fortify adds its bonus before anything else.
+Buff adds its bonus before anything else.

 2. Letter bonuses Double-letter and triple-letter affect only newly placed tiles.